 Yes, all sheds are custom designed to the customers’ site location and requirements.

 What roofing and cladding options are available?

-What is included in the shed materials?
+What is included in the quote?

-Can I have a concrete floor?
+Can I include a concrete floor?

 Do I need a building consent?